aticio/linux-notes/lvm.md

 Logical Volume Manager introduces extra layers of abstraction between the disks or storage devices presented to a Linux system and the [[file system]] placed on those devices.

 You can create [[file system]] that extend across multiple storage devices.
-You can aggragate multiple storage devices into single logical volume.
+You can aggragate multiple storage devices into single [[logical volume]].

 With lvm, you can extend or shrink [[file system]] in real-time.